kwinten12/cloud4AI_docker/README.md

   Once we have an output it will be given back to the HTML page that will print the result.

 ## usage
-Go to the directory in wich the docker-compose file is stored with a cli using cd "<directory>".
+Go to the directory in wich the docker-compose file is stored with a cli using cd "directory".
 Then, use the command "docker-compose up" to run the docker files.
 Go to localhost:8080 to see the webserver running.